Algebraic singular functions are not always dense in the ideal of $C^*$-singular functions: First example: a bundle of groups

-\end{enumerate} It is routine to verify that these sets are compact and form a basis with respect to the topology they generate, which concides with the topology described above.
+\end{enumerate} It is routine to verify that these sets are compact and form a basis with respect to the topology they generate, which coincides with the topology described above.
 Now for $g=(n,h) \in G$, let

 then a basis of compact open sets of $\grpd$ consists bisections of the form $U_gU$ where $U$ is any basic compact open set in $\grpd^{(0)}$.
 It follows that $\grpd$ is étale, moreover ample as it has a basis of compact open bisections.
 It is also clear that $\grpd$ is countable and second countable.
 Observe that \(x_{ij}\) converges in \(j\) to both \((0, y_i)\) and \((1,y_i)\), and converges in \(i,j\) to every \((g, \epsilon)\).
 In particular, \(\grpd\) is not Hausdorff, in fact the set of dangerous units is exactly \(Y \cup \{\epsilon\}\).